alexeagleson/docker-node-postgres-template/README.md

       # Standard port for PostgreSQL databases
       - "5432:5432"
     volumes:
-      # When the PostgresSQL container is started it will run any scripts
+      # When the PostgreSQL container is started it will run any scripts
       # provided in the `docker-entrypoint-initdb.d` directory, this connects
       # our seed file to that directory so that it gets run
       - ./database-seed.sql:/docker-entrypoint-initdb.d/database-seed.sql